-For curved-girder bridges, if the fabricator chooses to heat-curve the members, the approach will be the same as for bridges with non-parallel supports, and the shop will curve the members after completing most of the fabrication.
-If the fabricator chooses to cutcurve the members, the amount of material that will be wasted in cutting the curve is an additional consideration.
+For curved-girder bridges, if the Fabricator chooses to heat-curve the members, the approach will be the same as for bridges with non-parallel supports, and the shop will curve the members after completing most of the fabrication.
+If the Fabricator chooses to cutcurve the members, the amount of material that will be wasted in cutting the curve is an additional consideration.

-As an example of the material wasted, if the radius for the flanges in Figure 1.5.3.B was 700' and the center plate was 2" thick by 60' long, the amount of waste for the center plate (the shaded area) would be about 3,100 pounds whether the plate cuts four flanges or one flange.
-Depending on whether adjacent girders use common flange thicknesses and transition points, some fabricators may choose to splice the flanges as wide plate similar to straight girders and some will cut curve the plates to width prior to splicing.
+As an example of the material wasted, if the radius for the flanges in Figure 1.5.2-2 was 700 ft and the center plate was 2 in. thick by 60 ft long, the amount of waste for the center plate (the shaded area) would be about 3,100 pounds whether the plate cuts four flanges or one flange.
+Depending on whether adjacent girders use common flange thicknesses and transition points, some Fabricators may choose to splice the flanges as wide plate similar to straight girders and some will cut curve the plates to width prior to splicing.
 In either case, the amount of waste material may be significant.
-In the interest of economy, the designer should consider how material might be ordered and spliced.
-See Figure 1.5.3.B as an example.
+In the interest of economy, the Designer should consider how material might be ordered and spliced.
+See Figure 1.5.2-2 as an example.